 Examples of jobs in the field of communications include:

 - Promotions, Advertising, or Marketing Manager.
 Increase interest in different services and products across various industries like in promotions, advertising, or marketing.
-The plan paid campaigns and advertising across televisions, radio, and other media platforms in this field.
+They plan paid campaigns and advertising across televisions, radio, and other media platforms in this field.
 They are there to create a product or corporate-based websites and make promotional campaigns.
-The BLS said the median annual salary of these Liberal Arts graduates in 2019 was $135,000.
+The BLS said the median annual salary of these Liberal Arts graduates in 2021 was $133,380.

 Jobs in this field include:

-The key to simplifying important historical events and gear for the future is to understand the past.
-History students draw upon their solid analytical and research skills and work as a historical interpreter, a curator, or a policy advisor.
+The key to simplifying important historical events and gearing up for the future is to understand the past.
+History students draw upon their solid analytical and research skills and work as historical interpreters, a curator, or policy advisors.
 However, history majors always work in politics, but a good preparatory course is history if you wish to enter law school.

 Jobs in this field include:

 - Museum Workers, Curators, Archivists.
 Museum workers/technicians and conservators restore documents and objects and prepare exhibits and museum collections.
 Archivists process, review, catalog, and preserve valuable historical records.
 When needed, curators handle historic artifacts and art collections and present their research on behalf of the institution.
-The median annual salary, on average, of these professionals is $49,000.
+The median annual salary, on average, of professionals in this field, is $50,120.

 Jobs in this field include: